Why Wall Street's worried about Tesla

 But now Wall Street is taking a more practical tone, increasingly questioning whether Musk can turn Tesla profitable as it burns through piles of cash and racks up debt.
 The company may ultimately be forced to sell new shares of its stock or take on more debt just to make it through the year.

-The stock recouped some of its losses Friday, closing up 3.4 percent at $294.09.
+The stock recouped some of its losses Friday, closing up 3.4 per cent at US$294.09 ($418.99).
 Tesla shares are still up more than fourfold over the last five years.
-The S&P 500 has risen about 65 percent in the same period.
+The S&P 500 has risen about 65 per cent in the same period.

 Concerns, however, remain.
 Here's a look at some of the more pressing ones that Wall Street has laid out for the former darling of the investment world.